Rodney Ascher: Why A Glitch in the Matrix feels so real

 VentureBeat: My reaction the whole time, watching the film, is “Are you serious?
 I can’t believe people believe this.”
 It’s a very good film, but I wonder how seriously to take it.
 How do you approach that thought yourself?

 Rodney Ascher: If it were an obvious idea that everybody agreed with, there might not be a reason to make the movie.
 “Here are interviews with people who believe in gravity.”
 It wouldn’t be a fascinating idea for a movie.
-But for me, it was more the notion of–I found simulation theory a fascinating topic, and I didn’t necessarily understand it super well in the early days as I was starting.
+But for me, it was more the notion of — I found simulation theory a fascinating topic, and I didn’t necessarily understand it super well in the early days as I was starting.
 Making the movie is a way of talking to people who believe in it quite strongly, or people who weren’t necessarily true believers but who had interesting commentary to illuminate the discussion.
 The whole process was about, “Well, is there a there there?
 What is this idea?
 Where does it come from and where does it go?”

 VentureBeat: It did surprise me partway through to see it take a darker turn, or the turn toward what some of the consequences of believing this are for real people.
 Did that direction appear to you as well in the process of figuring out where the there is here?
 Where you wanted to go with the idea.